 Reading books fosters imagination in children

 When’s the last time that you read a great book?
 Think about how you sat there and enjoyed page after page and then almost felt sad when it was over.
 This was partly because you imagined right along with the book.
-Something in those words took hold of you, grabbed your attention, spoke to you and had you soaking up every single world.
+Something in those words took hold of you, grabbed your attention, spoke to you, and had you soaking up every single word.

 That is amazing, and that right there is the perfect example of what books can do for a child’s imagination as well.
 Providing your children with a book, any book starts that process of thinking about the “what if’s” that they would deal with if this were their life, too.
 Even if they can’t read, they can still imagine and see the pictures and create ideas and thoughts from that.